holidayextras/culture/testing-standard.md

 * [Chai](http://chaijs.com/): For making assertions in our tests
   * [Sinon-chai](https://github.com/domenic/sinon-chai): For integrating Sinon with Chai
   * [chai-as-promised](https://github.com/domenic/chai-as-promised/): For clean promise assertions
+  * With Chai, we always use the `expect` syntax for our tests.
 * [React Test Utilities](https://facebook.github.io/react/docs/test-utils.html): Helpers for testing React components

 ## 1.2 Good Test Folders
 When addind new tests to projects, test files should sit in a folder hierarchy that mimics the hierarchy fo the source code.
 The test files themselves should be named similarly to the source files, but with `test` at the beginning of the file name.
 For example, if we have a source file `src/views/checkoutView.js` we should have a test file `test/unit/views/testCheckoutView.js` or similar.
 This makes finding tests an easy and logical process.